Yeah, folks, if you're on hold on the phones out there, once again, I beg you to stay.

 Where's the vision?

-Where's the crease in his pants?
+Mr. Brooks, where's the crease in his pants?

 Remember?

-Really dazzled by the crease in his pants at that conservative dinner at George Will's house.
+Really dazzled by the crease in his pants at that conservative dinner at George Wills' house.

 I have to say, Brooks, I'm disappointed.

-This is not bold, it's not imaginative.
+This is not bold.

-He's got a really smart people.
+He's got really smart people.

-Where aren't they?
+Where are they?

-See, this is these are the smart people.
+See, these are the smart people.

 They knew Obama was bold.